What are Can Buoys?

 How do Can Buoys differ from Nun Buoys?

 Can Buoys are cylindrical, while Nun Buoys are conical.
-Their shapes and colors help identify their purpose and safe water direction.
+Their shapes and colors help identify their purpose and the safe water direction.

 What is the significance of the color and numbering system on Can Buoys?